Trump advises voluntary mask use against coronavirus but won't wear one himself

-The U.S. government is now recommending Americans wear cloth face coverings on a voluntary basis to stem the spread of the coronavirus, President Donald Trump said on Friday, adding that he himself would not use one.
-In a daily briefing with reporters, Trump stressed that the new recommendation should not be seen as replacing social distancing measures considered key to slowing the outbreak, which has now claimed more lives in New York state than the Sept.
-11, 2001 attacks.
+The U.S. government is now recommending Americans wear cloth face-coverings on a voluntary basis to stem the spread of the coronavirus, President Donald Trump said on Friday, although he said he himself would not use one.
+In a daily briefing with reporters, Trump stressed that the recommendation should not be seen as replacing social-distancing measures considered key to slowing the outbreak, which has now claimed more lives in New York state than the Sept.
+11, 2001, attacks.

+Trump on Friday signed an order directing his administration to stop the export to other countries of N-95 face masks and other personal protective equipment needed in the fight against the coronavirus pandemic.
+In a statement, Trump said his order under the Defense Production Act "is another step in our ongoing fight to prevent hoarding, price gouging, and profiteering by preventing the harmful export of critically needed PPE."

+White House trade adviser Peter Navarro told Fox News the measure aims at cracking down on "brokers operating in shady black markets that have been vacuuming up masks and other protective gear here and exporting," and distributors who make money by sending the equipment abroad instead of filling domestic orders.
+CHANGE IN RECOMMENDATIONS

 The decision to promote mask use comes as state governors and hospitals clamor for scarce supplies of medical-grade masks for first responders.
-It also comes as experts have questioned the administration's decision not to urge widespread mask use, in contrast to other countries hit by the virus.
+Experts had questioned the administration's decision not to urge widespread mask use, in contrast to other countries hit by the virus.
 "What has changed in our recommendation?
 Well, it's important to know that we now know from recent studies that a significant portion of individuals with coronavirus lack symptoms," Surgeon General Jerome Adams said, noting that new evidence points to viral transmission via speaking, in addition to coughing and sneezing.
 "Even those who eventually become pre-symptomatic, meaning they will develop symptoms in the future, can transmit the virus to others before they show symptoms," he said.

-Trump said the U.S. Centers For Disease Control and Prevention are not recommending the use of medical-grade masks for most people.
-He added that Americans can make cloth masks at home.
-3M Co said on Friday it would make more N95 respirator masks for the United States to fight the pandemic, but warned of the "humanitarian implications" of limiting supply to other countries as Trump directed.
+Trump said the U.S. Centers For Disease Control and Prevention is not recommending the use of medical-grade masks for most people.
+He said Americans can make cloth masks at home.
+The 3M Co said on Friday it would make more N95 respirator masks for the United States to fight the pandemic, but warned of the "humanitarian implications" of limiting supply to other countries as Trump directed.

+"The narrative that we aren't doing everything we can as a company is just not true," 3M's chief executive, Mike Roman, told CNBC television in an interview.
+"STATES WERE TOTALLY UNPREPARED"

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)